Do you know what’s the biggest expense that you will incur in your lifetime?

 Health Savings Account (HSA) to the rescue

-A health savings account is a tax-advantaged plan that is available to people with a high-deductible health insurance.
+A health savings account is a tax-advantaged plan that is available to people with high-deductible health insurance.
 The idea is that when people use their own savings for healthcare, they are likely to shop around for the best deal, which helps control health care costs.

 By maximizing the tax savings, I will, in effect, free up more resources for other expenditures like home renovations, vacations, and other fun stuff in retirement.